Save 10% on Your First Order Sign Up

 This prevents the magazine/catalog from having an uneven edge that looks unprofessional and messy.

-In order to be able to trim the pages without cutting any of the page elements off, the pages should have a bleed area.
+In order to trim the pages without cutting any page elements off, the pages should have a bleed area.

 A bleed is a margin around all four sides of the page; a safe zone for trimming.

-Without a bleed, if the page is exactly the dimensions needed (E.g: 8.5x11" ), trimming cannot be done properly and the pages may end up uneven.
+Without a bleed, if the page is exactly the dimensions needed, for example 8.5x11", trimming cannot be done properly and the pages may end up uneven.

 To create a bleed, extend the size of the layout.